|The Weekend Artist Weblog Archives|

 This is a weblog of one person's multi-year quest to write, draw, and publish a graphic novel.
 This is my story: my trials, tribulations, successes and failures. -- Robert Stradley, Weekend Artist

-Started rewrite of the notes from 2018.
+Started rewrite of the Races and Cultures notes from 2018.
 Inconsistancies were noted and revised.

 The Structure of notes in this tome was changed to: Name of Race, History, Location, Habitat, Appearance and Physical Attributes, Food, Clothing, Family structure, Community organization, Common names, Core values and Beliefs, Magie, Race to Race interaction, Trade, and then Language -- with Dictionary, Common Phrases, Epithets, and Sayings.